sohaibnomanahmed/mac-setup/README.md

 ## Oh-My-Zsh
 First install Oh-My-Zsh as described on their website: https://ohmyz.sh Then add the the autosuggestions plugin by following the steps on their github: https://github.com/zsh-users/zsh-autosuggestions in the INSTALL.md file, you could install it from homebrew as well (https://formulae.brew.sh/formula/zsh-autosuggestions), but the github version seems cleaner as it adds it to the plugins.
+Aslo install auto-highligting.

 Find a suitable theme here https://travis.media/top-12-oh-my-zsh-themes-for-productive-developers/ previously have I choosen "simple".
 Now I made an arch theme which can be downloaded from this repo, donwload the file into ~/.oh-my-zsh/themes/ folder-